avantrec/soco-cli/README.md

 soco-http-server
 ```

-SoCo-CLI can be run as a simple HTTP REST API server, allowing most of its features to be accessed via HTTP requests.
+SoCo-CLI can be run as a simple HTTP API server, allowing most of its features to be accessed via HTTP requests.
 It's very simple to run the server and to construct HTTP requests that invoke it.

 ### Server Usage